-The underlighed hereby appoints James Caruso, Chad Kolean, and Asher Rubin, and each or any of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorities them, and each of them, to vote all the shares of Series E-Preferred 30cts of Cellectar Biosciences, Inc. within the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting any adjournment thereof, contenting authority upon such thus and sewful attempts to vate in their advocation on such other matters are proposed to the such as the series of the
+The underlighted hereby appoints James Caruso, Chad Kolean, and Asher Rubin, and each or any of them, as the true and lawful aftorneys of the underlighted, with full power of substitution and revocation, and authorites them, and each of them.
+To vote all the tartes of steller & Prefered Stock of Celeborts Biosinnes, inc. within the underlighted is entitled to vote a trial meeting and any adjournment thereof, soften the matters specified and upon such other matters as may be properly brought before the meeting any adjournment thereof.
+I contemport authorized to such the underlight over the the discussion such other matters any adjournment thereof.
+I contemport authorized to such the underlight over the the discussion such other matters format in order to attend the meeting.
+You must first registre at https://web.waspow.cont.cit/with.2025 by 11:57 p.m.
+Eastern Time on June 13, 2025.
+After registreng you will receive an enviro containing a unique link and possword that will enable you to attend the meeting and vorte at the meeting and at any adjournment or postponement thereof.

-THE SHARES REPRESENTED BY THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES VOTED FOR THE PROXY WILL BE VOTED FOR THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4, AND 5.
+THE SHARES REPRESENTED BY THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, SHARES VOTED FOR THE PROXY WILL BE VOTED FOR THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2.3, 4, AND 5.
 THE PROXIES WILL VOTE IN THEIR DISCRETION ON ANY OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING AND ANY ADJOURNMENT THEREOF.